alfasoftware/astra/README.md

 [![Build Status](https://travis-ci.com/alfasoftware/astra.svg?branch=main)](https://travis-ci.com/alfasoftware/astra)

 ## What is Astra?
-**Astra** is a tool for analysing and refactoring Java source code, using Java language constructs.
+**Astra** is a Java tool for analysing and refactoring Java source code.

 For example: